columbia/egalito-artefact/README.txt

     make
     cd test && ./test1.sh && cd -

+Happy hacking!

 Egalito's website is https://egalito.org/ and its source may be found at https://github.com/columbia/egalito.
 Egalito is distributed under a GPL v3 license.
 This virtual machine was prepared by David Williams-King and Vidya Rajagopalan, and all supporting scripts (which are not inside the egalito directories) can be considered public domain.

-If you are setting up this VM yourself: the VM image is hosted on AWS and has 4 cores, 16GB RAM (for minimum requirements: 2 cores, 4GB RAM will be slow but sufficient).
+If you are setting up this VM yourself: our VM has 4 cores, 16GB RAM (for minimum requirements: 2 cores, 4GB RAM will be slower but sufficient).
 Log in as user ubuntu (has sudo access).

-  - Demo scripts for testing Egalito on programs in /usr/bin (usrbin)
-  - Demo scripts for examining Egalito IR with etshell2 (chunkhierarchy)
-  - Demo scripts for running the Egalito shell etshell (shell)
-  - Demo scripts for running Egalito and DynamoRIO AFL fuzzing (afl-support) [note: requires Github internet access]
-  - [Optional] Instructions for building Egalito manually (README-manual.txt)

-  - (includes separate copy of Egalito in egalito-shadow-stack-app/egalito)